vechain/vebetterdao-contracts/Readme.md

 Welcome to the VeBetterDAO Smart Contracts repository!
 This open-source repository houses the smart contracts powering the decentralized VeBetterDAO on the VeChain Thor blockchain.
 Dive into a world of transparent and auditable governance mechanisms, leveraging Solidity, Hardhat, and more to ensure robust decentralized operations.

-The complete documentation for the VeBetterDAO and the cotnracts can be found [here](https://docs.vebetterdao.org).
+The complete documentation for the VeBetterDAO and the contracts can be found [here](https://docs.vebetterdao.org).

 ## Mainnet contract addresses